 Coffee Shortbreads

-And, actually, this coffee version has a rather Italian feel about it: the manilla-coloured discs taste of the mellowest cappuccino you could imagine.
-I like to press a walnut half into each fat patty as I go; it gives the baked cookies, by then fairly large flattish discs, an elegant look with their nut-defined centre.
-Pecans would also be excellent here, but I can also assure you that this crisp but melting biscuits/cookies are wonderful if you wish to forgo the nuts and bake them plain and unadorned.
+I like to press a walnut half into each fat patty as I go; it gives the baked cookies, by then fairly large flattish discs, an elegant look with their nut-defined centre, and the flavours go so well together.
+Pecans would also be excellent here, but I can also assure you that these crisp but melting biscuits/cookies are just as wonderful if you wish to forgo the nuts and bake them plain and unadorned, as I very often do myself.

 For US cup measures, use the toggle at the top of the ingredients list.

-And, actually, this coffee version has a rather Italian feel about it: the manilla-coloured discs taste of the mellowest cappuccino you could imagine.
-I like to press a walnut half into each fat patty as I go; it gives the baked cookies, by then fairly large flattish discs, an elegant look with their nut-defined centre.
-Pecans would also be excellent here, but I can also assure you that this crisp but melting biscuits/cookies are wonderful if you wish to forgo the nuts and bake them plain and unadorned.
+I like to press a walnut half into each fat patty as I go; it gives the baked cookies, by then fairly large flattish discs, an elegant look with their nut-defined centre, and the flavours go so well together.
+Pecans would also be excellent here, but I can also assure you that these crisp but melting biscuits/cookies are just as wonderful if you wish to forgo the nuts and bake them plain and unadorned, as I very often do myself.

 For US cup measures, use the toggle at the top of the ingredients list.